MotorDynamicsLab/LDO-Milo-V1.5/STLs/README.md

-# STLs for LDO Kit
+# STLs for LDO Milo V1.5 Kit
 This directory contains STL files specific to the LDO kit.

 ## Inlet Skirt 1.0mm